cellml/libcellml/docs/tutorials/tutorial7/tutorial7_py.rst

 Step 7: Generate and output the model
 =====================================
-As we've done several times before, it's time to generate the runable model code.
+As we've done several times before, it's time to generate the runnable model code.

 .. container:: dothis